 Renaissance

-Zuzanna Stańska 2 July 2021 min Read
+Zuzanna Stańska 13 September 2023 min Read

-A famous print, known as Melencolia I created by Albrecht Dürer is one of the most intriguing works in art history.
-In this modest monochromatic masterpiece, a lot of symbols and meanings are coded.
-Ready to discover all its secrets?
+A renowned print, famously titled “Melencolia I” and crafted by Albrecht Dürer, stands as one of the most captivating works in art history.
+Within this unassuming monochromatic masterpiece, a plethora of symbols and significances lie encoded.
+Are you prepared to unveil all of its enigmatic secrets?

-Mysterious title
+Mysterious Title

-The title of the print comes from the archaically spelled title, Melencolia I, appearing within the engraving itself.
+The title of the print comes from the archaically spelled “melancholy”, Melencolia I, appearing within the engraving itself.
 It is the only one of Dürer’s engravings to have a title on the plate.
-The date of 1514 appears in two places – in the bottom row of the magic square and above Dürer’s monogram at the bottom right.
+The date 1514 appears in two places – in the bottom row of the magic square and above Dürer’s monogram at the bottom right.
 It is likely that the “I” refers to the first of the three types of melancholia defined by the German humanist writer Cornelius Agrippa.
 In this first type, called Melancholia Imaginativa, ‘imagination’ predominates over ‘mind’ or ‘reason’.
 Creativity in the arts was the realm of the imagination, considered the first and lowest in the hierarchy of the three categories of genius.
-The next was the realm of reason, and the highest the realm of spirit.
+The next was the realm of reason, and the highest was the realm of spirit.

 Albrecht Dürer, Melencolia I, 1514, Staatsgalerie Stuttgart, Stuttgart, Germany.